tommurphy73/JS/README.md

 ## 5.0 Custom Integration
 =========================

 When a basic integration of the Trustev.js module does not work for you, Trustev can facilitate a custom integration.
-There are 2 customer integration options available, the one you choose depends on how you answer the following question:
+There are 2 custom integration options available, the one you choose depends on how you answer the following question:

 <i>Do you have an existing social layer (i.e. sign in with Facebook/Twitter/LinkedIn) on your site?</i>